Tom Robertson Therapy

-This page provides answers the more frequent questions asked about Tom Robertson Therapy.
+This page provides answers to the more frequent questions asked about Tom Robertson Therapy.

 1. What can I expect to happen during a therapy session

-8. Do you supply hypnotherapy programmes on CDs
+9. Do you supply hypnotherapy programmes on audio tracks and CDs

 1. What can I expect to happen during a therapy session